Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

     }];

 ```
-## 5.2 QR code distribution network
+## 5.2 QR code configuration
 ```
 【Description 】
-     Generate a QR code with WIFI information and network distribution token and scan it for the device.
-      After the device emits a cuckoo sound, it indicates that the recognition is successful, and the device will enter a red light flashing state
+     Generate a QR code with WiFi information and configuration token which to be scanned by the camera After the device makes a cuckoo sound, it indicates that the recognition is successful, and the device will enter the stat of red light flashing quickly
 【Function】
      /**
       @param ssid wifi name